 Infant ear molding is a non-surgical restorative technique designed to reshape a newborn’s ears.
-Babies’ ears can have deformities that do not correct on their own shortly after birth.
-The cartilage is soft and pliable in the newborn for the first couple of weeks of life.
-By molding the ears with specially shaped soft plastic and silicone, the normal shape can be formed without ear surgery.
-It is important to address these concerns as early as possible for the best result, so if you believe your infant can benefit, or if a pediatrician noticed an abnormality, contact our practice for swift assistance.
+Babies’ ears can have deformities that do not self-correct on their own shortly after birth.
+The cartilage is soft and pliable in infant ears for the first couple of weeks of life.
+By molding the ears with specially-shaped soft plastic and silicone, the normal shape can be formed without ear surgery — known as otoplasty.
+It is important to address these concerns as early as possible for the best result, so if you believe your infant can benefit, or if a pediatrician has noticed an abnormality or if you have a referral, please contact our practice for swift assistance.

 In order for ear molding to be maximally effective, the treatment begins in the first two weeks of life.
 Make an appointment today for your newborn infant ear evaluation with Dr. Eric Payne at our state-of-the-art practice.

 How Does the EarWell™ System Remold the Ears?

 Ear deformities can be easily corrected if diagnosed early in infancy.
 Using molding techniques such as the EarWell™ Infant Ear Correction System, we can restore the normal ear anatomy without surgery.
 The cost, pain, and risk of anesthesia are potentially eliminated with this technique if it is successful.
 The EarWell™ Infant Ear Correction System is made up of four pieces: